West Springfield, Massachusetts: Airport

-There are no airports in West Springfield, the nearest airport with commercial passenger flights is Bradley International Airport in Windsor Locks, Connecticut, though there are other military and general aviation airports in the area.
+There are no airports in West Springfield, the nearest airport with commercial passenger flights is Bradley International Airport in Windsor Locks, Connecticut.
+The nearest general aviation airports are Westover Metropolitan Airport in Chicopee, and Westfield-Barnes Regional Airport, and there are helipads in Agawam and Springfield.

 Transit

 As for transportation, several bus lines on the Pioneer Valley Transit Authority bus system service West Springfield from routes crossing over from Springfield: